SageHack/hacklair/content/getting-your-android-device-ready-for-hacking.md

 ### Install ADB debugging tools

-[This guide](http://lifehacker.com/the-easiest-way-to-install-androids-adb-and-fastboot-to-1586992378) explain how to install ADB on Linux, OSX and Windows.
+[This guide](http://lifehacker.com/the-easiest-way-to-install-androids-adb-and-fastboot-to-1586992378) explains how to install ADB on Linux, OSX, and Windows.

 *We strongly recommend you use a Linux desktop.
-[Ubuntu](http://www.ubuntu.com/desktop) is easy to pickup.*
+[Ubuntu](http://www.ubuntu.com/desktop) is easy to pick up.*

 ## Trying a few things out

 If everything is setup correctly you should have unrestricted access to your device.
-Let's try a few of then and see how it goes.
+Let's try a few of them and see how it goes.

 ### Browsing through your phone files

 In the terminal type: [adb shell](http://developer.android.com/tools/help/shell.html#shellcommands).
-You should see a command promt that look like **shell@device:/ $** From there you can wander around with [basic Linux commands](http://www.comptechdoc.org/os/linux/usersguide/linux_ugbasics.html) like; **cd** and **ls**.
+You should see a command prompt that looks like **shell@device:/ $** From there you can wander around with [basic Linux commands](http://www.comptechdoc.org/os/linux/usersguide/linux_ugbasics.html) like; **cd** and **ls**.

 ### Fetching logs

 It is possible to get the system logs.
-All apps write to this logfile so game software are likely to have usable information in there.
-Type **adb logcat** in your command promt and it should display.
+All apps write to this log file so game software is likely to have useful information in there.
+Type **adb logcat** in your command prompt and it should display.

 > Other posts from the **Android forensics and security analysis** series:
 >